kbase/auth2/README.md

 /admin/customroles
-add and view custom roles.
+Add and view custom roles.

 /admin/config
-view and edit the server configuration.
+View and edit the server configuration.

 /admin/localaccount
-create a local account.
+Create a local account.

 /admin/user/&lt;user name&gt;
-view user and modify user roles.
+View user and modify user roles.

 /customroles
-view custom roles.
-This page is publically viewable to anyone.
+View custom roles.
+This page is publicly viewable to anyone.

 /link
-link accounts.
+Link accounts.

 /login
-login to a provider based account.
+Login to a provider based account.
 Stores a cookie with a token.

 /localaccount/login
-login to a local account.
+Login to a local account.
 Stores a cookie with a token.

 /localaccount/reset
-reset the password for a local account.
+Reset the password for a local account.

 /logout
-self explanatory.
+Self explanatory.

 /me
-user page.
+User page.

 /tokens
-list and create tokens.
+List and create tokens.

 Note that the current UI is a minimal implementation for the purposes of testing.
 In many cases a manual refresh of the page will be required to see